Kanja Sansho-en (Japanese Pepper Garden)

 It is the local will to resist depopulation and pass on mountain activities to the next generation.

-Picking up a bottle is not only the joy of tasting this "green diamond" beloved by the world's top chefs, but also a choice to support Japan's beautiful mountain villages.
+Picking up a bottle is not only the joy of tasting this "green diamond" beloved by the world's top chefs, but also a choice to support a beautiful Japanese mountain village.

 Japan